jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 ## Eighth-tone PitchSet Spelling Algorithm
 Find the optimum way to spell the pitches of a `PitchSet`.

-#### PitchSet
+### PitchSet

 A `PitchSet` is considered here an unordered, unique, unspelled collection of `Pitch` values.
 There is no inherent assumption that this `PitchSet` is a vertical, horizontal, or diagonal collection.

 For our purposes, this algorithm is to handle cases of `Pitch` values with a resolution of up to an eighth-tone.

+#### Dyads

 By nature, a `PitchSet` is composed of <sub>n</sub>C<sub>2</sub> `Dyad` values (pairs of `Pitch` values).